-Electrify America was established by Porsche parent company Volkswagen as restitution for the "dieselgate" emissions cheating scandal to promote the mass-adoption of electric vehicles in the U.S. The company has inked a deal with Porsche in the to provide 3 years of free charging to owners of the upcoming electric Taycan.
+Electrify America was established by Porsche parent company Volkswagen as restitution for the "dieselgate" emissions cheating scandal to promote the mass-adoption of electric vehicles in the U.S. The company has inked a deal with Porsche to provide 3 years of free charging to buyers of the upcoming electric Taycan.

 Owners of the new electric sedan from Porsche will have free access to Electrify America's growing network of public EV charging stations across the U.S. The charging benefit will be bundled in the price of the Taycan.

 In addition to free access to public EV chargers, U.S. Porsche dealers will install fast-charge kiosks for customers.
 Porsche will also offer home charging technology, so future Taycan owners have convenient places to charge.

 "Every Porsche is a sports car with soul, and the Taycan is soul electrified," said Klaus Zellmer, President and CEO of Porsche Cars North America.
 "Together, Electrify America and our Porsche dealer network will provide a national infrastructure for DC fast charging that frees future Taycan owners from range anxiety.
 And Porsche home charging technology will turn the customer's garage into the equivalent of a personal gas station."

 Taycan owners will receive three years of unlimited 30-minute charging at Electrify America locations, including more than 300 highway stations in 42 states as well as more than 180 sites in 17 metro areas.

 Electrify America is opening hundreds of EV charging sities across the U.S. as part of a $2 billion investment in EV charging infrastructure.